-ELODIE INTROIA WRITES – According to most U.S. media, Arab women live in pretty miserable conditions, are uneducated, denied basic freedoms, and are the slaves of their husbands.
+ELODIE INTROIA WRITES – According to most U.S. media, Arab women live in pretty miserable conditions — uneducated, denied basic freedoms, and the slaves of their husbands.
 In fact, Arab women are rising and becoming strong assets to the Middle East’s philanthropic, economic and political future.

 Last week, the Financial Times reported on the new nature of Middle East business.
 Qatari Sheikha Moza bint Nasser is the new owner of the Valentino couture house, making her one of the world’s most powerful businesswomen in the realm of fashion.

 But is this an isolated case?
 Or are Arab women making an unprecedented mark in history?
 And is that significant and crucial to the evolution of the Middle East?

 Not too far from Qatar, the United Arab Emirates elected its first woman minister.
 Sheikha Lubna Al Qasimi is the first female Minister for Foreign Trade in the UAE and is the Arab world’s most powerful woman, according to the news outlet Arabian Business.
 Since her taking office, Al Qasimi has enhanced ties between the U.S. and the UAE, and has helped make her country one of the regions’ biggest trading partners with Noth America.
 On top of that, she has developed many profitable businesses, including a line of popular perfumes.
 Forbes magazine went so far as calling her “the new face of professional women in the Arab region.”